 Dry strength of board is an important functional requirement and there is an increasing demand for high performance grades in the packaging value chain.
-At the same time, the use of recycled fibers as raw material increases.

 Here are 3 key reasons why dry strength is a challenge in recycled board production.